Matthew040310/IS215-ShengSiongApp/README.md

 ## Setup Instructions

-To set up and run KiasuKaki, follow these steps:
+To set up and run AhSiongBot, follow these steps:

 1.  **Clone the Repository:**